Weipa: Mining town

 In 1955 a geologist, Henry Evans (1912–1990), discovered that the red cliffs on the Aboriginal reserve, previously remarked on by the early Dutch explorers and Matthew Flinders, were actually enormous deposits of bauxite – the ore from which aluminium is made – and to a lesser extent tungsten.

 The "Comalco Act 1957" revoked the reserve status, giving the company 5760 km2 of Aboriginal reserve land on the west coast of the Peninsula and 5135 km2 on the east coast of Aboriginal-owned (though not reserve) land.
 Mining commenced in 1960.
 In 1962, residents accepted Comalco's offer to rebuild the Jessica Point village at a cost of £150,000.
 By the time building began in 1965, it became clear that funding was inadequate to build houses for the whole community, which contributed towards the Presbyterian Church's decision to hand over responsibility for the mission to the Queensland Government.
 The community became known as Weipa South after this.

 The Weipa Parish of the Roman Catholic Diocese of Cairns was established in 1982.

 On 30 March 1985, the Weipa South community elected the Weipa South Aboriginal Council, and the Aboriginal reserve held by the government was transferred to the council on 27 October 1988 under a Deed of Grant in Trust (DOGIT).
 In 1990, the Weipa South community became known as Napranum, meaning "meeting place of the people".
 The DOGIT lands became known as the Napranum DOGIT in 1991.
 In 1992, the Peppan people, originally located to the east of Napranum, were granted freehold title to former Aboriginal reserve land, which had been leased to the Commonwealth for the construction of Scherger Air Force Base.
 This was the first real compensation to the people of Napranum for use of their land.

 In 1995 a major industrial dispute occurred between Comalco and its workforce to maintain union coverage, pay and conditions.

 On 1 January 2005, the Napranum Aboriginal Council became the Napranum Aboriginal Shire Council.

+St Joseph's Parish School opened in 2016 with the school offering enrolment in years P–3 with a composite 4–6 class but expanded to be able to offer classes for each primary levels (P–6).